openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 button on the Action Bar to turn off the radio of the Leader node.
 The Leader won't be able to send or receive messages with the radio off.

-Wait for about 12s (120s in simulating time) for the other Router or Border Router to become the new Leader:
+Wait for about 12s (120s in simulating time) for the other Mesh Extender or Border Router to become the new Leader:

 <img src="img/08_9n_new_partition.png" alt="New partition is formed with node 9 as the new Leader" width="700" />